 - Great for trail runners who have wide feet

 - Impressive padding and comfort

 - Be careful not to accidentally order the regular/narrow instead of wide

 The Altra Lone Peaks are some of the most hardcore-looking shoes around.
 One of their most useful features, and something their design caters specifically for, is a wide toe box.

-Some runners need more space around their toes.
+Some runners either need or prefer more space around their toes.
 If this sounds like you, the Altra Lone Peak could be the perfect shoe for you.

-That’s not the only reason you should buy it, though.
+That’s not the only reason you should buy them, though.
 These Altras are made to beat bad weather.
-Although they’re on our list for best Gore-Tex running shoes, these actually use something called eVent, which is slightly different but still makes the shoe waterproof.
+Although they’re on our list for best Gore-Tex running shoes, they actually use something called eVent, which is slightly different but still makes the shoe waterproof.

 The Altras employ their own TrailClaw grip technology, which allows you to move freely and safely across all terrain.
 The dual-layer cushioning molds to your foot to keep it stable and steady while on the rocks and trails.